 When forming a view of an applicant for an AOC, Section 28(2) of the Civil Aviation Act states that 'the financial position of the applicant is one of the matters that CASA may take into account'.

 iii Foreign carriers

 For foreign-registered operators to gain authorisation to operate in Australia, there are a few different avenues they can take.

-As a contracting state to the Convention on International Civil Aviation (the Chicago Convention), Australia has, in its Aviation State Safety Programme, set out a state safety policy, which ensures an effective safety system through various pieces of legislation.
+As a contracting state to the Convention on International Civil Aviation (Chicago Convention), Australia has, in its aviation state safety programme, set out a state safety policy, which ensures an effective safety system through various pieces of legislation.

-The ATSB is an independent body established to investigate transport safety matters, assess reports on safety matters, informing the public about transport safety matters, and many other responsibilities as set out under the Transport Safety Investigations Act 2003 (Cth).
+The ATSB is an independent body established to investigate transport safety matters, assess reports on safety matters and inform the public about transport safety matters, and having many other responsibilities as set out under the Transport Safety Investigations Act 2003 (Cth).

 Under Sections 18 and 19 of this Act, immediately reportable matters, including death or serious injury to a passenger, serious damage to an aircraft or the aircraft going missing, must be immediately reported to a nominated official (ATSB or its CEO), and this must be followed up by a written report within 72 hours.

-In respect of each passenger, Section 41C sets out that under a contract of insurance, the insurer's liability to indemnify the carrier against personal injury liability is required to be for an amount of no less than A$725,000 for domestic carriage, and 480,000 special drawing rights (SDR) for any Montreal Convention or other carriage.
+In respect of each passenger, Section 41C sets out that under a contract of insurance, the insurer's liability to indemnify the carrier against personal injury liability is required to be for an amount of no less than A$925,000 for domestic carriage, and 480,000 special drawing rights (SDRs) for any Montreal Convention or other carriage.